Francis Jennings

-Francis "Fritz" Paul Jennings (1918 – November 17, 2000) was an American historian, best known for his works on the colonial history of the United States.
+Francis Paul "Fritz" Jennings (1918 – November 17, 2000) was an American historian, best known for his works on the colonial history of the United States.
 He taught at Cedar Crest College from 1968 to 1976, and at the Moore College of Art from 1966 to 1968.

 Biography

 Early life and education

-Jennings was born in Pottsville, Pennsylvania in 1918, just before the close of World War I. He graduated from Pottsville High School in 1935 and Temple University in 1939.
+Jennings was born in Pottsville, Pennsylvania, in 1918, just before the close of World War I. He graduated from Pottsville High School in 1935 and Temple University in 1939.
 After graduating from Temple University, he stayed in Philadelphia and taught high school English and history at Franklin High School.
 He then married Joan Woollcott, and started a family.

 After the outbreak of World War II, he joined the United States Army in 1942 and attended basic training in Fort Eustis, Virginia.
 He was then transferred the 231 Station Hospital at Camp Atterbury, Indiana, then to England in 1943, where he was the chief clerk of a headquarters unit.
 He became a sergeant.
 After returning home from the war, earned a master's degree in education and two more children were born.
+Jennings was a teacher in Philadelphia and served as the last president of Local 192 of the American Federation of Teachers before the local was purged for its connections to the Communist Party USA and replaced by the Philadelphia Federation of Teachers.

 Jennings earned a PhD in 1965 at the University of Pennsylvania.